Foliated manifolds, algebraic K-theory, and a secondary invariant: Introduction

 In Section \ref{dkqwldqwdwqdwqdwqdwqd} we put the regulator $\reg_{X}$ into its natural general framework.
 We introduce the algebraic $K$-theory spectrum $\bK(M,\cF)$ of a foliated manifold and the Hodge-filtered connective complex $K$-theory spectrum $\ku^{\flat}(M,\cF)$.
 The regulator $\reg_{X}$ used in the theorem above is then a special case of a regulator

 In order to justify to call this map a regulator consider a complex manifold $M $ as a real manifold with a complex foliation $\cF:=T^{0,1}M$.
 In this case $\bK(M,T^{0,1}M)$ is the algebraic $K$-theory spectrum of $M$ defined using holomorphic vector bundles.
-Furthermore, the homotopy groups of $\ku^{\flat}(M,T^{0,1}M) $ are the $\ku$-theory analogs of the integral Deligne cohomology groups.
+Furthermore, the homotopy groups of $\ku^{\flat}(M,T^{0,1}M) $ are the $\ku$-theory analogues of the integral Deligne cohomology groups.
 The regulator is an integral refinement of a version of Beilinson's regulator.
 We will explain all this in detail in Section \ref{dkqwldqwdwqdwqdwqdwqd}.

-In the first Sections we introduce basic definitions from the theory of foliated manifolds and characteristic classes.
-The experienced reader could skip these sections in a first reading and use them as a reference for notation and normalization conventions.
+In Section \ref{gbiorgergergergreg} we introduce basic definitions from the theory of foliated manifolds and characteristic classes.
+The experienced reader could skip this section in a first reading and use it as a reference for notation and normalization conventions.
 In Section \ref{jfkelwfwefewfewfewfewfwef} we give a quick introduction to the features of differential complex $K$-theory which are used in the construction of the invariant $\rho(M,\cF,\nabla^{I},s)$.
 The actual construction of this invariant will be given in Section \ref{flkwjefwkejfeflkewjflkefjelkfjelfjewlfewf9790}.
-As mentioned above, in the two subsequent Sections \ref{fkweflwefewfewfewfwfwfw} and \ref{jbjkhwekfewfwefewf89798} we provide a spectral theoretic interpretation of the invariant and relate it to various classical secondary invariants.
+As mentioned above, in Section \ref{fkweflwefewfewfewfwfwfw} we provide a spectral theoretic interpretation of the invariant, and in Section \ref{jbjkhwekfewfwefewf89798} relate it to various classical secondary invariants.